mounikpatel/movies-recommendation-system/README.md

 ### 3. [Top-N Similar Movies Recommender System (by Cosine Similarity)](https://github.com/mounikpatel/movies-recommendation-system/blob/main/Top_N_Similar_(User_Rated)_Movies_Recommender_System_(by_Cosine_Similarity).ipynb)

 Recommends Top-N Similar Movies (by Cosine Similarity) to the user when the user inputs the number of movies for recommendations, from_year, to_year and movie title with release year.
 The Movies Recommender System will take year_range into account and filter the movie list.
 A user-ratings matrix will be created for each user to rate different movies.
 User-ratings of input movie titles will be selected and similarity will be calculated with user-ratings of other movies using cosine similarity.
-These will result in a list of movies which have similar user-ratings as that of the input movie.
+This will result in a list of movies which have similar user-ratings as that of the input movie.
 Further, this list of movies will be sorted by cosine similarity score in descending order and only the top 0.01% of users-rated movies will be selected.
 Finally, top-N movies will be provided as recommendations.

 ### 4. [Top-N Similar Movies Recommender System (by Pearson Correlation)](https://github.com/mounikpatel/movies-recommendation-system/blob/main/Top_N_Similar_(User_Rated)_Movies_Recommender_System_(by_Pearson_Correlation).ipynb)

 Recommends Top-N Similar Movies (by Pearson Correlation) to the user when the user inputs the number of movies for recommendations, from_year, to_year and movie title with release year.
 The Movies Recommender System will take year_range into account and filter the movie list.
 A user-ratings matrix will be created for each user to rate different movies.
 User-ratings of input movie titles will be selected and similarity will be calculated with user-ratings of other movies using pearson correlation.
-These will result in a list of movies which have similar user-ratings as that of the input movie.
+This will result in a list of movies which have similar user-ratings as that of the input movie.
 Further, this list of movies will be sorted by Pearson correlation score in descending order and only the top 0.01% of users-rated movies will be selected.
 Finally, top-N movies will be provided as recommendations.

 ## Libraries Used